-Counselling Directory provides a huge support network of counsellors, enabling visitors to find a counsellor close to them and appropriate for their needs.
+Both directories provide a huge support network of therapists, enabling users to find a therapist close to them and appropriate for their needs.
 PTSD sufferers can find a range a information from articles written by professionals, local events, multiple information pages and more.

 First Person Plural